Still have questions? Leave a comment

 These examples of literary devices clearly show how different types of paradoxes can be used to intrigue the readers.
 Now let us move on to the next literary device that writers use to create memorable phrases and strongly emphasize a specific theme.

-Chiasmus is a literary device where there is a repetition of the same idea using a slightly different grammatical structure.
+Chiasmus is a literary device where there is a repetition of the same idea using a slightly different grammatical structure to create emphasis.
 Parallel phrases that have a similar meaning or grammatical structure can also be used to create a chiasmus.
 Chiasmus is used to create a strong effect on readers and also create a sense of rhythm.

 Example: Song of Myself, 15 by Walt Whitman